...

 If you and your spouse have previously had wills created, then at this time you may choose to do nothing specific in rather monitor the need for change as time goes on.
 Right now, there is nothing imminent regarding overturning the federally recognized right for same-sex couples to marry.
 If you have a will that refers to your “spouse” then you likely don’t have to go out and change the will or create a new will.
 However, there is also nothing stopping you and your partner from creating wheels that do not reference your marriage if you have not yet created a will.
 Again, same-sex couples in your position have been drafting wheels for generations to protect themselves and their property.

 One thing to keep in mind is that if there is any question about the legality of gay marriage in the future about your will then you should know that a probate court will seek to discern what the intent you had was in creating your will in certain provisions within the will.
-Regardless of whether your will refers to your partner as a spouse or not if your will is challenged the court will look to the plain language at the will and the circumstances of your life to determine your intent.
+If your will is challenged, the court will examine the plain language of the will and your life circumstances to determine your intent, regardless of whether it refers to your partner as a spouse.

-So, for example, if you refer to your spouse as such without naming him or her specifically and in the future, the marriage is no longer recognized then it is very possible that the court we’ll simply look to your intent and understand who you were trying to pass property onto even if he or she with no longer be your legal spouse under future changes in marriage laws.
+For example, if you refer to your spouse without naming them specifically and in the future, the marriage isn’t recognized, the court will likely consider your intent.
+They’ll understand who you were trying to pass property to, even if they’re no longer your legal spouse due to future changes in marriage laws.

 Tax Implications for Same-Sex Couples in Texas